bpbond/luzlogr/README.md

 # luzlogr
 Lightweight logging utilities for R scripts.
-In progress.
-(The big current TODO is multiple concurrent logs, implemented as a stack, so that you can log to A, call a subroutine that logs to B, and then go right back to A.)

 ## Installing
 To install this package: